Asian American Resources

 Asian Americans | PBS Learning Media

-The curriculum guide listed below contain resources related to Chinese American Exclusion/Inclusion or Towards Equality: California’s Chinese American Women.
+The curriculum guide contains resources related to the museum exhibits "Chinese American Exclusion/Inclusion" or "Towards Equality: California’s Chinese American Women."

 Minidoka Curriculum Materials

 Friends of Minidoka and Northshore Productions have created four short documentaries (5-6 mins), each providing a deep dive into different aspects of the incarceration of Japanese Americans during World War II.
-The four topics covered in the Minidoka curriculum are: Power of the Press, Power of Words, Patriotism and Protest, and Standing up for Others.
+The four topics covered in the Minidoka curriculum are: Power of the Press, Power of Words, Patriotism and Protest and Standing up for Others.
 Each film and corresponding lesson plan focuses on the legacy of those incarcerated at Minidoka.
-Each lesson includes key terms, historical timelines, student worksheets, and educational standards alignments.
+Each lesson includes key terms, historical timelines, student worksheets and educational standards alignments.

 Mineta Legacy Project